 It is common to feel anxious when thinking about joining a group.
 It can feel difficult to share personal thoughts and concerns with others, particularly when you begin as “strangers.”
 Once the group progresses, you will likely develop trust and feel more comfortable participating in the group.
 Learning about yourself in group therapy usually has a positive effect on your relationships and can improve your quality of life.

 Please note, most groups fill early in the semester and will not accept new members until the next semester.
 However, some groups remain open.
-If you are interested in participating in a group or class, please contact our group and classes coordinator, Dr. Angela Soth McNett, at 573-882-6601.
-After an initial evaluation, our clinical staff will discuss groups and class options that are appropriate for you.
+If you are interested in participating in a group or class, please contact the MU Counseling Center (573-882-6601) to schedule a brief screening.

-People of Color (POC) Support Groups: These open support groups serve to openly engage in dialogues around what it means to be a person of color on this campus.
+People of Color (POC) Support Group: This support group serves as a way to openly engage in dialogues around what it means to be a person of color on this campus.
 This group serves to empower students and help them recognize that there are other individuals that share similar experiences.
-POC group ultimately serves as an outlet for people of color to come together weekly in order to enhance their success at Mizzou.
-These groups will remain open to new members as the semester progresses as long as group membership has not maxed out.
+The POC group ultimately serves as an outlet for people of color to come together weekly in order to enhance their success at Mizzou.

-International Student Support Group: This open group is intended to help international students find support and help as they adjust to life and academic work in the United States.
+International Student Support Group: This group is intended to help international students find support as they adjust to life and academic work in the United States.
 Each week, there will be a new theme for discussion.
-These themes will be based on various challenges that international students typically tend to encounter, such as getting connected to Mizzou and American culture, the impact on mental health of financial and academic concerns, and assertiveness.
-We will also discuss how to make social connections when socially distancing.
+These themes will be based on various challenges that international students typically tend to encounter, such as getting connected to Mizzou, the impact of mental health on financial and academic concerns, and navigating academic and professional relationships in the U.S.

-Trans and Non-Binary Support Group: This support group is for students who are transgender, non-binary or questioning to explore, understand and celebrate their gender identities and expressions.
-Students do not need to be in any particular place regarding coming out or transition to be in this group.
-This is a space to honor everyone’s unique gender experiences and journeys.
-Topics discussed will depend on group members’ needs, but may include: identity exploration and self-definition, cultivating identity pride, coming out, social transition, medical transition, dating, family experiences, dysphoria, and navigating cisnormative spaces.
+LGBTQ Support Group: This support group is for LGBTQ (and questioning) students to explore, understand and celebrate their identities.
+Topics discussed will depend on group members’ needs, but may include identity exploration and self-definition, cultivating identity pride, coming out, social and medical gender transition, dating, family experiences, dysphoria, navigating hetero- and cisnormative spaces, and just enjoying being with other queer people.

-Interpersonal Process Groups: This is a process-oriented group helping members with interpersonal skills, increased expression of emotion, understanding social dynamics, and gaining a greater awareness of oneself.
+Interpersonal Process Groups: These are process oriented groups helping members with interpersonal skills, increased expression of emotion, understanding social dynamics, and gaining a greater awareness of one’s self.
 Members will have a safe place to explore feelings and thoughts, give and receive support and feedback, and practice healthier ways of relating to themselves and others.

-Relational Support Group: This open support group is for clients who have concerns with family, social, and romantic relationships.
+Relational Support Group: This support group is for clients who have concerns with family, social and romantic relationships.
 This group can help students work through difficulties they have faced within these relationships as well as build strengths and skills to interact more effectively with others.

-Healing From Family Challenges: This closed group is for students who experienced significant dysfunction or distress within their family of origin (such as trauma, physical abuse, emotional abuse or neglect) which has impacted their self-perception, sense of self-worth and ability to have healthy and rewarding relationships as adults.
-The group seeks to provide students an opportunity to heal from their early family experiences by use of validation, support and connection to others.
+Healing From Family Challenges: This group is for students who experienced significant dysfunction or distress within their family of origin (such as trauma, physical abuse, emotional abuse or neglect) which has impacted their self-perception, sense of self-worth and ability to have healthy and rewarding relationships as adults.
 Group members will be provided with psychoeducation regarding the ways in which trauma impacts the body; they will be taught skills such as containment and emotion regulation; and they will be provided with a safe space to process family experiences.

-Alleviating Daily Distractions (ADD) Class: The ADD class is a four-week classroom-like course designed to help students develop coping skills for difficulties in attention, concentration, time management, organization, and improving their overall diligence.
+Alleviating Daily Distractions (A.D.D.)
+Class: The A.D.D. class is a 4-week classroom-like course designed to help students develop coping skills for difficulties in attention, concentration, time management, organization and improving their overall diligence.
 Students will increase their knowledge of attention, concentration, how they can adjust their implicit organization skills, and effectively use adaptive/technological resources to help them reach their full academic potential.
-Each round of ADD consists of four independent classes.
-Students are welcome to join the current round and continue until they’ve completed all four classes.
-The classes are primarily discussion-based to help students reflect on how they can effectively incorporate the skills and tools presented to them into their daily lives.

 Take charge of your own well-being.
 Sign up for free workshops with Student Health & Well-Being.
 Topics include skills for managing anxiety, depression and stress; learning to sleep well, mindful living and how to have a great relationship with your body.
 Register for these free workshops and other Student Health & Well-Being events in Engage.